-2.5.3.2.1 RAMP Indicators
+2.5.2.2.1 RAMP Indicators

-Benthic percent cover of coral, macroalgae, and crustose coralline algae from CRED are found in the following tables.
-CRED uses the benthic towed-diver survey method to monitor changes in benthic composition.
-In this method, "a pair of scuba divers (one collecting fish data, the other collecting benthic data) is towed about one m above the reef roughly 60 m behind a small boat at a constant speed of about 1.5 kt.
-Each diver maneuvers a tow board platform, which is connected to the boat by a bridle and towline, and is outfitted with a communications telegraph and various survey equipment, including a downward-facing digital SLR camera (Canon EOS 50D, Canon Inc., Tokyo).
-The benthic towed diver records general habitat complexity and type (e.g., spur and groove, pavement), percent cover by functional-group (hard corals, stressed corals, soft corals, macroalgae, crustose coralline algae, sand, and rubble) and for macroinvertebrates (crown-of-thorns sea stars, sea cucumbers, free and boring urchins, and giant clams).
+Benthic percent cover of coral, macroalgae, and crustose coralline algae from PIFSC are found in the following tables.
+PIFSC has used the benthic towed-diver survey method to monitor changes in benthic composition.
+In this method, a pair of scuba divers (one collecting fish data, the other collecting benthic data) is towed about one m above the reef roughly 60 m behind a small boat at a constant speed of about 1.5 kt.
+Each diver maneuvers a tow board platform, which is connected to the boat by a bridle and towline and is outfitted with a communications telegraph and various survey equipment, including a downward-facing digital SLR camera.
+The benthic towed diver records general habitat complexity and type (e.g., spur and groove, pavement), percent cover by functional-group (hard corals, stressed corals, soft corals, macroalgae, crustose coralline algae, sand, and rubble) and for macroinvertebrates (crown-of-thorns sea stars, sea cucumbers, free and boring urchins, and giant clams; PIFSC, 2016).

-Towed-diver surveys are typically 50 min long and cover about two to three km of habitat.
-Each survey is divided into five-minute segments, with data recorded separately per segment to allow for later location of observations within the \sim 200-300 m length of each segment.
-Throughout each survey, latitude and longitude of the survey track are recorded on the small boat using a GPS; and after the survey, diver tracks are generated with the GPS data and a layback algorithm that accounts for position of the diver relative to the boat" (McCoy et al. 2017).
-The most recent data collected were in 2016 and described by McCoy et al. (2017).
+Towed-diver surveys are typically 50 minutes long and cover about two to three kilometers of habitat.
+Each survey is divided into five-minute segments, with data recorded separately per segment to allow for later location of observations within the ~200-300 m length of each segment.
+Throughout each survey, latitude and longitude of the survey track are recorded on the small boat using a GPS; and after the survey, diver tracks are generated with the GPS data and a layback algorithm that accounts for position of the diver relative to the boat" (McCoy et al., 2017).
+The most recent data collected were in 2016 and described by McCoy et al. (2017), however the method was retired in 2016 and no new data will be appended to the time series.

-Table 7.
+Table 6.
 Mean percent cover of live coral from RAMP sites collected from towed-diver surveys in the PRIA